carlobee/DeepLearner-final/README.md

 ## Installation

-Create a virtual environment and install depedancies listed in `cnn/requirements.txt`.
+Create a virtual environment and install dependencies listed in `cnn/requirements.txt`.

 ## Execution